 Given a priori knowledge $p(\theta)$ about the parameters $\theta$ and information provided by data $x$ linked to the parameters via the likelihood function $p(x | \theta)$, we are able to recover the parameters $\theta$ that might have led to this data.
 This is summarized by Bayes' theorem:

-with $p(\theta|x)$ the posterior distribution of interest and $p(x) = \int p(x|\theta)p(\theta)d\theta$ the evidence.
-However, physical forward models are typically of the form $p(x| \theta, z)$ involving additional variables $z$ known as latent variables.
-The presence of these latent variables make the link between the data $x$ and the parameters $\theta$ not straightforward as $x$ is now the result of a transformation involving two random variables $\theta$ and $z$.
-Since the forward model depends on latent variables, we need to compute the marginal likelihood to perform inference, i.e.
+with $p(\theta|x)$ being the posterior distribution of interest and $p(x) = \int p(x|\theta)p(\theta)d\theta$ the evidence.
+However, physical forward models are typically of the form $p(x| \theta, z)$, involving additional variables $z$ known as latent variables.
+The presence of these latent variables makes the link between the data $x$ and the parameters $\theta$ not straightforward, as $x$ is now the result of a transformation involving the two random variables $\theta$ and $z$.
+Since the forward model depends on latent variables, we need to compute the marginal likelihood to perform inference; that is,

 which is typically intractable when $z$ is of high dimension.
-As a result, the marginal likelihood $p(x | \theta)$ cannot be evaluated and explicit inference techniques that rely on explicit likelihood such as MCMC or variational inference cannot be directly applied on the marginal likelihood $p(x | \theta)$.
-For this reason, this marginal likelihood is often assumed to be Gaussian yielding to inaccurate estimation of the true posterior.
+As a result, the marginal likelihood $p(x | \theta)$ cannot be evaluated, and explicit inference techniques that rely on explicit likelihood such as the MCMC method or variational inference cannot be directly applied to the marginal likelihood $p(x | \theta)$.
+For this reason, this marginal likelihood is often assumed to be Gaussian, yielding an inaccurate estimation of the true posterior.
 Full-field inference instead aims to consider the exact distribution of the data $x$ or the sufficient statistics $t$.